 Take your stakeholders, for instance.
 If they’re frustrated with the ERP system’s out-of-the-box functionality, they may request customizations.

 Requests like these can alter the overall scope of your project and can even lead to project failure if not properly managed.
-In our Software Expert Witness engagements, we’ve seen a number of ERP failures that involved a lack of change control.
+In our Software Expert Witness engagements, we’ve seen a number of ERP failures that involved a lack of change control management.

 Change Control in Project Management: 6 Steps to Follow

 Once a change request is initiated, there are a few key steps to follow.
-Sticking to an organized sequence helps standardize the process so everyone knows how to proceed.
+Sticking to an organized sequence helps standardize the change control process in project management so everyone knows how to proceed.

 Step 1: Document the Change Request